davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 ```

 #### Submitting Your Assignment
-Follow these instructor to submit your work.
+Follow these instructions to submit your work.
 You may submit as often as you'd like before the deadline.
 I will grade the most recent copy.

+- If this is a team assignment, please ensure that you listed all of your team members in a Javadocs comment at the top of each `.java` file.

 - Navigate to our course page on Canvas and click on the assignment to which you are submitting.
 Click on "Submit Assignment."

 - Upload all the files ending in `.java` from your project folder.

 - Click "Submit Assignment" again to upload it.